redis/redis-doc/docs/data-types/geospatial.md

 ## Basic commands

-[GEOADD](/commands/geoadd) adds a location to a given geospatial index.
-Note that longitude comes before latitude with this command.
+* `GEOADD` adds a location to a given geospatial index (note that longitude comes before latitude with this command).
-[GEOSEARCH](/commands/geosearch) returns locations with a given radius or rectangular box.
+* `GEOSEARCH` returns locations with a given radius or a bounding box.

 See the [complete list of geospatial index commands](https://redis.io/commands/?group=geo).